-You’re right that is quinoa, also brown rice, buckwheat groats and lentils.
-I gave up eating red meat, chicken and industrial raised meat, last year.
-I rely more on whole grains and plant based proteins.
-However, as a remnant of my meat eating days, I have congealed stock base from our Thanksgiving turkey (organic and free range) in one of those containers.
+You’re right that is quinoa, also brown rice, buckwheat groats, and lentils.
+I gave up eating red meat, chicken, and industrially raised meat, last year.
+I rely more on whole grains and plant-based proteins.
+However, as a remnant of my meat-eating days, I have a congealed stock base from our Thanksgiving turkey (organic and free-range) in one of those containers.
 All you need is a smidgen of gelatin to add great flavor to any dish.

 I see a lot of green veggies in your drawers.
 How do you incorporate them into your diet?
 Do you have any favorite ways to prepare them?